alexandr-andreyev/soup-rk7-events/README.md

-# GO Windows Service Shell
+# Soup RK7 Events - Windows Service

 This is based on the [GO Windows service example program](https://godoc.org/golang.org/x/sys/windows/svc/example) provided by the GO Project.
 It is a project shell to create a Windows service.